• Knowing the World and Knowing Thyself

 —《Foundational Research on the Phenomenon of Thought》, Qingliang Yue

-Experiential Verification,Methodology to Know the Self and the World
+Experiential Verification,Methodology to Know Thyself and the World

 A practical philosophy of cause and effect,